Tristan de Vere Cole: Life

 His mother, Mavis Cole, met painter Augustus John (1878–1961) at the Café Royal in 1928, and agreed to model for him.
 In 1931 she married Horace de Vere Cole, a well-known Edwardian practical joker, then in 1932 she became the mistress of Augustus John.
 Cole was born in 1935 and is believed to be John's last-surviving illegitimate son.
 Cole was brought up in the John household at Fryern Court, Fordingbridge, from the age of 18 months, partly by his mother, and then later by Dorelia McNeill.
 Cole was educated for three years at Kelly College, Tavistock.

-He married Diana Crosby Cook in 1962 and they had two children, including a son, London fine art dealer Cassian de Vere Cole (born 1966).
-She died in 2025.
+He married Diana Crosby Cook in 1962 and they had two children, a daughter Jemma and a son, London fine art dealer Cassian de Vere Cole (born 1966).
+After they divorced he had a son Joshua with Claire Oberman but they split shortly before the birth in 1993.
+Diana died in 2025.
 In 2000, he married lawyer Prudence Murdoch.
 She died in 2010.
 He lives in Sutton Scotney, not far from his partner Anne Stow, eldest grandchild of Neville Chamberlain, a former prime minister, whose wife was a sister of Horace de Vere Cole.

 Through his father, Gwen John was Cole's aunt, his half-siblings were cellist Amaryllis Fleming, Sir Caspar John, Gwyneth Johnstone, and Vivien John; Johnstone and Vivien also were artists in their own right.
 Only Caspar was born from his father's marriage, and he later became prominent as an admiral also in the Royal Navy and First Sea Lord.